Robben-11/Time-series-forecasting/README.md

 # Time-series-forecasting
-Deep dive into different techniques for time series forecasting in finance and retail As part of MSc Business Analytics individual research (Devlopment of a trading strategy for the stock of US tech giants), Facebook stock price forecasting is important as the first stage of the project.
+As part of MSc Business Analytics individual research (Devlopment of a trading strategy for the stock of US tech giants), Facebook stock price forecasting is important as the first stage of the project.